 This talk was given at the Wagga Nerd Nite event on Tuesday the 24th of November 2015.
 To give it some context – it was originally planned to be given on September 24th but unfortunately that was the day of The Fire.

-Tonight I wanted to present some of my observations about the emergent behaviours of social media companies and peel back the veneer of PR and advertising and take a look at what’s happening behind the scenes.
+Tonight I wanted to present some of my observations about the emergent behaviors of social media companies and peel back the veneer of PR and advertising and take a look at what’s happening behind the scenes.

 A couple of quick questions: Who has a Facebook account?